Dániel Zsóri

-Dániel Zsóri (born 14 October 2000) is a professional footballer who plays as a forward for Liga I club UTA Arad.
+Dániel Zsóri (born 14 October 2000) is a professional footballer who plays as a forward for Nemzeti Bajnokság II club Kozármisleny, on loan from Nemzeti Bajnokság I club MTK Budapest.
 Born in Romania, he has represented Hungary at youth level.

 Early life

 Zsóri was born in Oradea, Romania on 14 October 2000.
 He grew up in Satu Nou, Mișca Commune in Arad County.
 When he was 10 years old, he moved to Békéscsaba to play in the Békéscsaba 1912 Előre youth academy.

 Zsóri holds dual Romanian and Hungarian citizenship.
 He has stated that he would prefer to play for the Hungary national team over the Romania national team if given the option.

 Club career

 Debrecen

 Debrecen signed Zsóri in September 2017.
 He was promoted into their senior squad in 2018–19 by manager András Herczeg, who selected him for his senior bow in the Magyar Kupa against Teskánd on 31 October 2018.
 Zsóri made his debut in the Nemzeti Bajnokság I during a home fixture with league leaders Ferencváros on 16 February, with the forward being substituted on in place of Márk Szécsi before going on to score a ninetieth minute overhead kick at the Nagyerdei Stadion for Debrecen to win 2–1; the goal was shortlisted for the FIFA Puskás Award, which he later won.